Yvonne LIAO

 About

-Time could still do with another stretch: Yvonne read Music as an undergraduate at Christ Church, University of Oxford between 1999 and 2002, graduating with a first-class degree.
-After completing an MA in Chinese Studies at SOAS University of London in 2003, she worked at Naxos and Universal Music as a project manager and marketing manager, and gained an MA in Arts Administration from Columbia University, before returning to higher education in 2012 and obtaining a PhD in Musicology from King's College London.
-Her identified angle for this project was western music and municipality in 1930s and 1940s Shanghai, for which she cross-examined surviving materials in Chinese, English, French, and German.
-While pursuing this research in London and Shanghai, Yvonne also spent a term at Hong Kong Baptist University as a Scholar-in-Residence at the David C. Lam Institute for East-West Studies.
-The resulting dissertation (passed without corrections December 2016, PhD awarded January 2017) was given 1st Honorary Mention for the International Musicological Society's first Outstanding Dissertation Award in 2018.
+Before joining CU in 2022 and relocating to HK, a childhood city, Yvonne worked at Oxford as a Leverhulme Early Career Fellow, with a double footing in the University's Music Faculty and TORCH, The Oxford Research Centre in the Humanities (2017–2020), and a concurrent affiliation as a Postdoctoral Associate in the Humanities at St Cross College (2017–2020).
+She continued thereafter as a Research Associate at TORCH (2020–2021), and in Scotland as a Teaching Fellow in Musicology at the University of Edinburgh (2021–2022).
+Still earlier Yvonne read Music as an undergraduate at Christ Church, University of Oxford (1999–2002) and graduated with a first-class degree.
+After completing an MA in Chinese Studies at SOAS University of London in 2003, she worked at Naxos and Universal Music as a project and marketing manager, and gained an MA in Arts Administration from Columbia University, before returning to higher education in 2012 and obtaining a PhD in Musicology from King's College London for a project titled "Western Music and Municipality in 1930s and 1940s Shanghai."
+This dissertation (passed without corrections December 2016, PhD awarded January 2017) was given 1st Honorary Mention for the International Musicological Society's first Outstanding Dissertation Award in 2018.
 Yvonne's writings among other publications have appeared in Cambridge Opera Journal, and The Musical Quarterly, for which she was awarded the Royal Musical Association's Jerome Roche Prize in 2017 for a distinguished article by an early career scholar.

-Yvonne's latest publications include a special issue of Postcolonial Studies co-convened with Philip Burnett and Erin Johnson-Williams, entitled "Music, Empire, Colonialism: Sounding the Archives"; and an article on the colonialities of pianos and place signification in The Chopin Review.
-With Erin Johnson-Williams and Roe-Min Kok, meanwhile, she is co-editing The Oxford Handbook of Music Colonialism (forthcoming 2024), a collection of research chapters and recorded practitioner testimonies.
-She is also preparing a monograph, under the working title, Imperfect Global: Thinking European Music Cultures in Shanghai and Hong Kong, 1897–1997 (under contract, University of Chicago Press/ New Material Histories of Music Series).
+Yvonne's recent publications include a special issue of Postcolonial Studies co-convened with Philip Burnett and Erin Johnson-Williams, titled "Music, Empire, Colonialism: Sounding the Archives," and an article on the colonialities of pianos and place signification in The Chopin Review.
+With Erin Johnson-Williams and Roe-Min Kok, meanwhile, she is co-editing The Oxford Handbook of Music Colonialism (forthcoming).
+She is also preparing a monograph under the working title, Imperfect Global: Thinking European Music Cultures in Shanghai and Hong Kong, 1897–1997 (under contract, University of Chicago Press/ New Material Histories of Music Series).

-A keen advocate of collaborative work, Yvonne is a founding co-lead of CPAGH, Colonial Ports and Global History, an interdisciplinary research network established at TORCH in 2018 with Julia Binter, Olivia Durand, Helena F. S. Lopes, Katharina Oke, Min-Erh Wang, and Hatice Yıldız.
+A keen advocate of collaborative work, Yvonne is a founding co-lead of CPAGH, Colonial Ports and Global History, an interdisciplinary research network established at TORCH in 2018 with fellow early career scholars Julia Binter, Olivia Durand, Helena F. S. Lopes, Katharina Oke, Min-Erh Wang, and Hatice Yıldız.
 With Joe Davies, Yvonne is a founding co-lead of WIGM, Women in Global Music, a research and industry network launched in 2021.
 With Olivia Bloechl and Gabriel Solis, she is a founding member of the American Musicological Society's Global Music History Study Group.
-In November 2023, she will give a keynote at the International Musicological Society's Global Music History Study Group Conference at the University of Santo Tomas in Manila, Philippines.

 Selected Publications